 Would we fly with Brussels Airlines again?
 Probably yes.
 Based on our experiences, their responsibility level is quite low but that is typical for low-cost airlines.
 The only difference is that Brussels Airlines is not a low-cost airline but the flag carrier of Belgium.

 Flying with Brussels Airlines is a good enough choice, but don't pay too much for the ticket.
-You may end up getting low-cost service level.
+You may end up getting a low-cost service level.